Tan Kai Hee: Political career

+Herbal medicine entrepreneur

 In the initial years following his release in 1973, Tan struggled to get a job.
 However, his luck turned in 1975, when he founded Hai-O Enterprise, a company that imported herbs and medicines from China.

 After a slow start, he turned it into a multi-million ringgit enterprise and also held positions in the Malaysia-China Friendship Association and the Malaysia-China Chamber of Commerce.

 As he approached his 80s, Tan decided to hand over the day to day running of the company to his son Tan Keng Kang in 2016.
 The following year his wife Tan Siow Eng died.

 At his 80th birthday dinner in January 2017, he announced that he would give most of his Hai-O shares, reportedly worth over RM100million, to a trust fund he had set up to fund charitable works.

 In 2018, Tan published a book on his life called Tan Kai Hee: Soaring Without Fear And Regrets.

+Death

 Tan died on 22 February 2022, aged 85.